-When asked about the condition of the event sites, nearly all (98%) who had an opinion rated the Independence Day site as "excellent" or "good," and 92% rated the condition of the site for the Summer Concert Series as "excellent" or "good."
+When asked about the condition of the event sites, nearly all (98%) who had an opinion rated the Independence Day site as "excellent" or "good;" 95% rated the Brewfest site as "excellent" or "good," and 92% rated the condition of the site for the Summer Concert Series as "excellent" or "good."

 Q6[2].
-Ratings of the Condition of the Following Event Sites
+Ratings of the Condition of the Following